ridhimrastogi/Alfred/PROCESS.md

 - **Shared code** : This **corollary practice** came in quite handy during our software development process.

-  - We as a team were able improvise any part of the code base if required, this facilitated proper end-to-end review and implementation of all our use cases.
+  - We as a team were able update/change any part of the code base if required, this facilitated proper end-to-end review and implementation of all our use cases.
   - This corallary practice helped instill a sense of collective responsibility and accountability in the team.